Are Chains Allowed for Fall Protection on Ladderways?

 We’ve already published many articles on the danger of using chains as protection – from weak plastic chains to S-hooks that could come loose, to workers failing to re-hook them, or even unhooked chains being a tripping hazard near a roof or platform edge.
 For those reasons and more, chains always posed some danger as a fall solution.

 Becoming more aware of these hazards, OSHA made a specific change in the Walking/Working Surface rule that specifically prohibited chains in this function.
 Though OSHA never addressed the use of chains in the code, they were accepted as a legal means of fall protection in a couple of Letters of Interpretations.
-This change essentially negated these Letters of Interpretation, now requiring a self-closing safety gate in its stead.
+This change essentially negated these Letters of Interpretation, now requiring a self-closing safety gate instead.

 The language of 29 CFR 1910.28(b)(3)(iv) reads: